Apply online now

 Liquor producers can also apply for a drink-on premises authorisation to sell alcohol for consumption on the premises.

-Liquor producers can also apply for a pop-up promotional licences PDF, 970.99 KB to provide tastings of their products at ‘pop-up promotions’ and sell them for take-away.
+Liquor producers can also apply for a pop-up promotional licence PDF, 845.16 KB to provide tastings of their products at ‘pop-up promotions’ and sell them for take-away.
+Find out more about pop up licences here.

 Wholesalers don’t qualify as producers and are only permitted to sell liquor by wholesale to those who have a liquor licence, for example restaurants, bottle shops, and pubs.